 - Bandiana military area environmental investigation

-- The Detailed Site Investigation Report (2018), the Human Health Risk and Ecological Risk Assessment Report (2020) and PFAS Management Area Plan (2020) are available on the Department of Defence Bandiana publications page.
+- The Detailed Site Investigation Report (2018), the Human Health Risk and Ecological Risk Assessment Report (2020) and PFAS Management Area Plan (2020) are available on the Department of Defence Bandiana page.

 - EPA has produced the Fact sheet: Consumption advice for recreationally caught fish (publication 1735) which includes precautionary advice to not eat carp caught in the Kiewa River between Bakers Lane and the Cudgewa-Wodonga Rail Trail, inclusive of the flood plain area bound by Bakers Lane and the Murray Valley Highway.